 Column (a) - Type of property.
-List on a property-by-property basis all your listed property (defined on page 2) in the following order.
+List on a property-by-property basis all your listed property in the following order.

-Automobiles and other vehicles.
+- 1. Automobiles and other vehicles. - 2.
 Other listed property (computers and peripheral equipment, etc.).

 In column (a), list the make and model of automobiles, and give a general description of other listed property.